AuDigitalHealth/ci-medicare-records/pages/_includes/profiles.md

   </tr>
   <tr>
      <td><a href="StructureDefinition-immunization-air.html">Australian Immunisation Register Immunisation</a></td>
-     <td>This profiles defines a representation of the record of an administered vaccination, for an individual, held in the Australian Immunisation Register (AIR).</td>
+     <td>This profile defines a representation of the record of an administered vaccination, for an individual, held in the Australian Immunisation Register.</td>
   </tr>
    <tr>
       <td><a href="StructureDefinition-flag-air-1.html">Australian Immunisation Register Notice</a></td>
-      <td>This profile defines a representation of an Australian Immunisation Register (AIR) notice for an individual.
+      <td>This profile defines a representation of an Australian Immunisation Register notice for an individual.
 A notice may include information that an individual has an exemption record or has finished a National Immunisation Program schedule.</td>
    </tr>
  </tbody>
 </table>
 <br/>

 ### Australian Organ Donor Register record

-Profiles that define representation of donation decision information from the Australian Organ Donor Register:

 <table class="list" width="100%">
   <tbody>